-Developing aesthetically recycling methods and products in the Anthropocene - this is the interdisciplinary starting point with which the project ReFiB - Recycling Fibroin as Textile Finishing is dedicated to the recycling of leftovers from silk production.
+Developing aesthetically recycling methods and products in the Anthropocene - this is the interdisciplinary starting point with which the project ReFiB - Recycling Fibroin is dedicated to the recycling of leftovers from silk production.

 Worldwide, over 11 million tonnes of silk waste from production and used textiles are produced every year.
-As part of the bachelor's project described here, the BioLab of Burg Giebichenstein University of Art and Design Halle, in collaboration with Fibrothelium GmbH, investigated how the fabric remnants can be recycled and used for textile design.
+As part of this research project various collaborations to local companies were established.
+Together we investigate how the fabric remnants can be recycled and used for textile design and beyond.

-After the color sorting of tissue remnants, fibroins can be obtained by low-pollutant processes in solutions containing up to 10% fibroins.
+After the color sorting of silk production remnants, fibroins can be obtained by low-pollutant processes in solutions containing up to 20% fibroins.
 Organic forms such as sponges, films and granulates can be produced from this basic material.
 Only a small amount of the solution is sufficient for the refining process: One kilo of dissolved silk can be used to coat up to 100 kilos of wool.

 The approach for design of future materials is to make scientific findings multisensual tangible.